How do drug-related convictions affect my student loan eligibility?

 Summer breaks do not count as time receiving aid if you are not enrolled in classes.
 However, holiday breaks during the academic year count as time enrolled.

-The chart at right will help clarify when you are considered to be receiving Federal student assistance.
+The chart below will help clarify when you are considered to be receiving Federal student assistance.

 What about convictions for offenses that took place when I was not receiving aid?